trovu/trovu/Namespaces.md

 ## Priority of namespaces

+The lower a namespace is in the `namespaces` list, the higher it's precedence.
+This is similar to [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), when method needs to be picked from inherited classes.

-The latter, the higher: So in the example before, shortcuts from `.us` override those from `en`, and both those from `o`.
+So in the example before, shortcuts from `.us` override those from `en`, and both those from `o`.

 ## Forcing a namespace (and overriding `language` or `country` setting)